 Fact: There’s a connection between CoQ10 and male fertility, too.

-There are a number of factors that contribute to male infertility.
+There are a number of factors that contribute to male fertility.
 Perhaps one of the most damaging can be the presence of free radicals.
-In fact, roughly 30-80% of infertile males have high levels of free radicals in their semen.

 It takes approximately three months for fully mature sperm to form.
 During that time, free radicals can cause damage to the sperm by attacking and destroying the membrane that surrounds sperm cells.
 They can also severely damage DNA, causing errors in the genetic information carried by the sperm.